custom-components/pyscript/docs/reference.rst

 Each pyscript file that is loaded, and each Jupyter session, runs inside its own global context, which means its global variables and functions are isolated from each other (unless they are a module or package that is explicitly imported).
-In normal use you don’t need to worry about global contexts.
+In normal use you don't need to worry about global contexts.
 But for interactive debugging and development, you might want your Jupyter session to access variables and functions defined in a script file.